Organizational Design: A Complete Guide

 In this case study, we saw symptoms at all three levels: the input, the process, and the output.
 In an ideal system, you will want to recognize these symptoms at the input or process level before they will affect the outcome.
 This can be done by implementing safeguards and creating an early warning system.

-In the end, organizational design and structure are about making balanced decisions that will give the organization a competitive edge and that will help it reach its objectives.
+To sum it all up, organizational design and structure are about making balanced decisions that will give the organization a competitive edge and will help it reach its objectives.

 Organizational design is the administration and execution of an organization’s strategic plan.
 This means that the organization’s strategy determines the optimal organizational design.